 “Hollinwell is one of the premier nature conservation sites within the UK, it is every bit a nature reserve as it is a golf course.”

 Bob Taylor, STRI Ecologist and GEO Accreditor

-At Hollinwell we are very proud to be one of only 38 golf courses in England that have achieved Golf Environment Organisation (GEO) Certification for high standards of nature conservation and environmental sustainability.
+At Hollinwell we are very proud to be one of only a small proportion that have achieved Golf Environment Organisation (GEO) Certification for high standards of nature conservation and environmental sustainability.

 Since the turn of the century, we have worked closely with the Sherwood Forest Trust, Natural England, the Heathland Trust, Nottinghamshire Wildlife Trust and various other bodies and consultants on a scheme of Heathland Restoration.
 This has involved tree removal, bracken and gorse control as well as heather regeneration to enhance the existing heathland mosaic and improve the habitat for wildlife.

 Not only has wildlife benefitted from this wide ranging project, but so has the golf course and the golfers who play over it.
 The playing surfaces are now returning to bents and fescues that provide the classic firm and fast conditions for the running or ground game, all requiring minimal watering and artificial applications.